Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Arkansas State's games have gone over 62.5 points in four of nine chances this season.

-- Saturday's total is 11.4 points higher than the combined 51.1 PPG average of the two teams.
+- Saturday's over/under is 11.4 points higher than the combined 51.1 PPG average of the two teams.

-- This contest's over/under is 8.8 points fewer than the 71.3 these two squads combine to give up per game in 2021.
+- This contest's total is 8.8 points lower than the 71.3 these two squads combine to give up per game in 2021.

-- The Panthers and their opponents score an average of 56.2 points per game, 6.3 fewer than Saturday's total.
+- Panthers games have an average total of 56.2 points this season, 6.3 fewer than Saturday's over/under.

-- The 66.5 PPG average total in Red Wolves games this season is four points more than this game's over/under.
+- The 66.5 PPG average total in Red Wolves games this season is 4.0 points more than this game's over/under.

 Georgia State Stats and Trends

-- Georgia State has played 10 games, with seven wins against the spread.
+- In Georgia State's 10 games this season, it has seven wins against the spread.

-- The Panthers have been favored by 16 points or more once this season and covered the spread.

-- Georgia State's games this year have hit the over on six of 10 set point totals (60%).
+- Georgia State's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- When Georgia State records more than 41.1 points, it is 2-0 against the spread and 2-0 overall.
+- When Georgia State puts up more than 41.1 points, it is 2-0 against the spread and 2-0 overall.

-- The Panthers have turned the ball over 10 times this season, four fewer than the Red Wolves have forced (14).
+- This year, the Panthers have 10 turnovers, four fewer than the Red Wolves have takeaways (14).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.